 Either in conjunction with a videorecording signing ceremony or separately, having a court reporter swear in the parties to the premarital agreement and asking them questions on the record about duress, voluntariness, and understanding of the contract may provide evidence in the future should a party attempt to contest the agreement in the future.

 Unequal Bargaining Power

 This is not persuasive because premarital agreements almost always involve an imbalance of bargaining power.
 Negotiating a fair deal is a key reason why both individuals should obtain legal advice.

 Verbal agreements that were never written into the premarital agreement are not persuasive evidence of involuntariness.
-However, on the issue of whether a party's waiver was involuntary, it may be useful to show in advance the written document presentation for the party's signing.
+However, on whether a party's waiver was involuntary, it may be helpful to show in advance the written document presentation for the party's signing.